 “If a song was originally written to be performed fast, then I might slow it down and turn it into a ballad.
 Or vice versa,” John explains.
 “Sometimes I’ll change the genre from the original recording.
 Perhaps it was originally a heavy metal song, so I’ll turn it into a jazz waltz.
 Or if it was originally written in a major key, I’ll play it in a minor key.”

-John just released his piano tribute to alternative rock band Counting Crows , Mr. Duritz and Me.
-Currently, he has another recording in the works – a collection of wedding songs, which feature three songs with longtime wedding collaborator and vocalist, Markita Conner.
+In 2020, John released a piano tribute to alternative rock band Counting Crows , Mr. Duritz and Me.
+Currently, he has another recording in the works – a collection of wedding songs, which features three songs with longtime wedding collaborator and vocalist, Markita Conner.

-Until then, listeners can enjoy Mr. Duritz and Me, as well as previous releases Downpour, Fruitcake with Nuts and My Sunday Best.
+Until then, listeners can enjoy The Big Day, as well as previous releases Mr. Duritz & Me, Downpour, Fruitcake with Nuts and My Sunday Best.

 John started putting this one together almost 15 years ago.
 Before the piece was finished, it went through dozens of iterations.
 He considered and tinkered with approximately 40 songs and originally planned to record with vocals and a full band.
 But once he finally started recording a couple of years ago, and he heard the piano played back all on its own, it became clear that the only thing the songs needed were some dramatic sound effects.

 FRUITCAKE WITH NUTS

 Mix some sleigh bells with jazz pop, intertwined with rock, Latin, opera, new age, country and avant-garde and you get the sometimes quirky, sometimes beautiful Fruitcake with Nuts.
 That may sound like a lot of genres thrown into one album, but the elements that hold them all together are John’s piano and the two alto voices of Amy Hueneman and Markita Conner.
 This collection of non-traditional arrangements of traditional Christmas songs (and a few obscure ones) also features members of the Louisville Orchestra’s string section, as well as trumpet solos by Bootsy Collins band member Gary Winters.